unravelin/ravelin-ios/README.md

 4. The framework should now be shown in Embedded Binaries and Linked Frameworks and Libraries.
 If you do not see it in Linked Frameworks and Libraries, repeat step 3 for this section also.
 ![alt text](docs/images/ravelin-install-embedded-binaries.png)

+If using encryption, follow the same steps for RavelinEncrypt.framework

+Note: You can use RavelinCore and RavelinEncrypt independently, or you can use both together.
+RavelinCore provides fingerprinting and session tracking functionality, while RavelinEncrypt provides encryption only.

 ## Preparing for the App Store